 Tips for Saving for Retirement

-- Consider talking to a financial advisor about about whether you’re financially prepared to retire outside the United States.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+- Consider talking to a financial advisor about whether you’re financially prepared to retire outside the United States.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have free introductory calls with your advisor matches to decide which one you feel is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - There are many different ways to save for retirement.
 You’ll most likely need to supplement the income you receive from Social Security; the most popular vehicles are IRAs and 401(k) plans.
 Whatever you do, start early so you can take advantage of compound interest.
 Use our retirement calculator to see if you’re on pace to meet your retirement income needs.